psaltisa/psaltisa.github.io/_news/2022-03-04-IReNA-seminar-2.md

 Dr. Annika Lennarz.
 She gave a lecture on the latest experimental data from the DRAGON experiment, featuring also part of my Ph.D. work 😊

-You can watch the abstract of her talk and the recording below.
+You can read the abstract of her talk and watch the recording below.

 ---
 <center>